 (1) The Company is required to make a cash payment of \$2,000,000 within six months of commercial production.
 The Company's interest is also subject to a 1% NSR royalty due upon commencement of commercial production.

-The Company also has three non-core properties, identified in the table below.
+The Company also has one non-core property, identified in the table below.